SS Thomas Currell

 SS Thomas Currell was a Strath-class trawler built for the United Kingdom for use as a fishing trawler.
 She was purchased by Sanford Ltd in 1921 for use in New Zealand.
 She would be used as a minesweeper during World War II, and is currently wrecked at Port Hutt, Chatham Island.

 Early operational history

 Originally built as the Enrico, she was built by R Williamson & Son, located at Workington for use as a fishing trawler.
 In 1921, Sanford was expanding its fleet of fishing vessels, having heard of several trawlers in the United Kingdom, Sanford sent several representatives to look over the vessels.
 The Enrico seemed to fit the needs of the company and was purchased for £5,500 and had her name changed to Thomas Currell.
 Before her voyage to New Zealand, she received a few alterations and was given spare equipment, including a spare propeller and shaft.
-The voyage to Auckland would take three months, arriving in February 1922, and was put into service shortly after her arrival.
+The voyage to Auckland took three months.
+She arrived in February 1922 and was put into service shortly after.